 In inter-war England, the county was both an administrative unit and an idea, with powerful cultural associations.
-Cheshirewas an Anglo-Saxon shire, from at least the tenth century.
+Cheshire was an Anglo-Saxon shire from at least the tenth century.
 By the 1930s it was an administrative and ceremonial county, with a county council administering most services outside the large towns.
-County councils were introduced in 1889, within living memory in the 1930s; the aim was to provide more democratic governance than the previous quarterly meetings of county magistrates and their committees, and assizes (courts), all of which had been dominated by unelected aristocrats and gentry.
+County councils were introduced in 1889, within living memory in the 1930s - the aim was to provide more democratic governance than the previous quarterly meetings of county magistrates and their committees, and assizes (courts), all of which had been dominated by unelected aristocrats and gentry.

-The regular meetings of these older institutions, in the county town and other administrative centres, had generated a social life of balls, assemblies, concerts and a marriage market.
-These gatherings, portrayed in the novels of Jane Austen and Elizabeth Gaskell (Gaskell's Cranford is based on the Cheshire town of Knutsford), helped to create an enduring myth of an elite group known as the county set, county society or simply the county, comprising the aristocracy, gentry and select members of the upper middle class.
-Alfred Hitchcock's 1941 film Suspicion and Stella Gibbons's 1932 novel Cold Comfort Farm capture this world of provincial country houses, hunt meets and balls.
-Other influences included the use of the county as an organising structure for writing on history (from the late 16th and 17th centuries) and the countryside (in interwar book series such as Batsford's Face of Britain and the Shell Guides), in which each volume covered a different county.
-These images of the county were current in the 1930s and continue today, creating 'a geographical boundary that is hallowed and prestigious' in magazine publishing.
+The regular meetings of these older institutions, in the county town and other administrative centres, had generated a social life of balls, assemblies, concerts and a marriage market.6 These gatherings, portrayed in the novels of Jane Austen and Elizabeth Gaskell (Gaskell's Cranford is based on the Cheshire town of Knutsford), helped to create an enduring myth of an elite group known as the county set, county society or simply the county, comprising the aristocracy, gentry and select members of the upper-middle class.
+Alfred Hitchcock's 1941 film Suspicion and Stella Gibbons's 1932 novel Cold comfort farm capture this world of provincial country houses, hunt meets and balls.
+Other influences included the use of the county as an organising structure for writing on history (from the late sixteenth and seventeenth centuries) and the countryside (in interwar book series such as Batsford's Face of Britain and the Shell Guides), in which each volume covered a different county.7 These images of the county were current in the 1930s and continue today, creating 'a geographical boundary that is hallowed and prestigious' in magazine publishing.
 The inclusion of a county magazine, Borsetshire Life, in the long-running BBC radio drama The Archers confirms the institutionalisation of the genre.
-A description of the Archers by a 1970s programme editor could equally apply to most county magazines: 'the voice of the Shires, conservative, sensible and not particularly egalitarian', expressing English identity.8
+A description of The Archers by a 1970s' programme editor could equally apply to most county magazines: 'the voice of the Shires, conservative, sensible and not particularly egalitarian', expressing English identity.8

-Cheshire Life was launched in 1934, in the middle of a decade of rapid change, when structural adjustment in the economy and an international recession led to the paradox of millions of unemployed workers, while a million private cars were driven by others untouched by the Depression.
+Cheshire Life was launched in 1934, in the middle of a decade of rapid change, when structural adjustment in the economy and an international recession led to the paradox of millions of unemployed workers while a million private cars were driven by others untouched by the Depression.
 The number of agricultural workers fell, replaced by white-collar commuters.
-Cheshire, 'perhaps Manchester's equivalent of Surrey', had 13.2 per cent of its population in white-collar occupations, far higher than any other Northern county.
+Cheshire, 'perhaps Manchester's equivalent of Surrey', had 13.2 percent of its population in white-collar occupations, far higher than any other northern county.
 For this growing middle class, and the majority of the working population untouched by the Depression, life became more comfortable and enjoyable than ever before, as the cost of living fell by a third.
-The paradox of millions of unemployed workers, while a million private cars were driven by others untouched by the Depression.